Quenlin Blackwell: 2024–present: Rise to prominence

+The Zoe Report noted her rise in the fashion scene, stating her high profile fashion campaigns and unmissable presence front row during fashion week, most notably during couture week, has made her a rising It Girl in the fashion world.

-In 2024, she was cast as a guest star in Rachel Sennott's then–untitled HBO series I Love LA, which is set to premiere in November 2025.
+She was a guest star in Rachel Sennott's HBO series I Love LA, which premiered in November 2025.

-Public image
+In the media

 In 2025, Blackwell was included on Time, The Hollywood Reporter, and Rolling Stones respective lists of the most influential content creators online.
 For InStyle, Moises Mendez II wrote that Blackwell had "cement[ed] herself among the internet's it girls" by 2025.
+She was named in Variety’s 2025 Young Hollywood Impact Report and Complex’s Top 50 Innovators.